 Various organisations ask for the Grant of Probate before they hand over assets which they hold for the deceased person.

 You might need the NSW Grant of Probate if the deceased held assets requiring the Grant of Probate for their release.
-Asset holders such as banks, share registries, nursing homes, the Land Titles office (Land and Property Information NSW) and other financial institutions may wish to indemnify themselves by asking the executor, or next of kin, to provide a certified copy of the Grant of Probate before they hand over the assets.
+Asset holders such as banks, share registries, nursing homes, the Land Titles office (NSW Land Registry Services) and other financial institutions may wish to indemnify themselves by asking the executor, or next of kin, to provide a certified copy of the Grant of Probate before they hand over the assets.

 The Supreme Court of NSW does not force all executors to obtain probate in NSW.